7 Incredible things to do in Galle Fort, Sri Lanka's colonial fortress

 The historical lighthouse was first constructed by the British in 1848, yet the current construction isn’t the original version of the lighthouse.

-As a consequence of an unfortunate event, the construction went up in flames in the midst of 1936, thankfully, it was successfully reconstructed in 1939.
+As a consequence of an unfortunate event, the construction went up in flames in the middle of 1936, thankfully, it was successfully reconstructed in 1939.

 Today, the Galle Lighthouse is undisputedly the most iconic landmark of the fortress, and thus a must-see in Galle Fort.